eamadi/tictactoe/tictactoe/src/README.md

 * index.html file: Sets up basic layout of webpage

 ## Contributors:
-Emilie Amadi and David Sheleru
+* Emilie Amadi and David Sheleru

-Feel free to fork this repository and make any modifications or improvements as you see fit.
-Enjoy playing Tic Tac Toe!
+Feel free to fork this repository and make any modifications or improvements as you see fit!